vsbron/react2024-modern-chat-app/README.md

 ## Features

+- Login page that has the Log In and Sign Up options;
 - Chat application divided to three columns: Chat list, main chat section, details section;
 - Chat list section contains the main user info, search bar and the list of available chats;
 - Center section shows the currently selected chat with the info of the interlocutor;